Inside this Topic Guide

 - Directive 2019/1160 amending the AIFMD with regard to cross-border distribution of funds (CBDF) applied from 2 August 2021.

-- Delegated Regulation (EU) 2021/1255 as regards sustainability risks and sustainability factors to be taken into account by AIFMs applies from 1 August 2022.
+- Delegated Regulation (EU) 2021/1255 as regards sustainability risks and sustainability factors to be taken into account by AIFMs applied from 1 August 2022.

 - The EU's digital finance reforms – the EU is currently developing a new legislative package on digital operational resilience for the financial sector (DORA).
 The proposed package includes a draft directive that would amend the AIFMD to includes cross-references to DORA requirements.

-- ESMA consultation on notifications for cross-border marketing and management of funds – in May 2022, ESMA published a consultation paper containing draft ITS and RTS regarding the information and templates that firms should use when notifying regulators of their cross-border marketing and management activities under the UCITS Directive and AIFMD.
-A final report is expected in 2023.
+- ESMA final report on notifications for cross-border marketing and management of funds – in December 2022, ESMA published draft ITS and RTS regarding the information and templates that firms should use when notifying regulators of their cross-border marketing and management activities under the UCITS Directive and AIFMD.

 - ECA recommendations on investment fund framework – in February 2022, the European Court of Auditors (ECA) published a special report on the EU investment funds framework, concluding that EU actions have not yet created a true single market benefitting investors.
 The report set out five recommendations, as a result of which, further EU initiatives affecting the AIFMD regime may be developed.

-- ESMA is expected to conduct various workstreams relating to the AIFMD in 2022, including: a common supervisory action on the valuation of UCITS and AIFs; and a discretionary peer review on depositary obligations under the AIFMD.
+- ESMA conducted various workstreams relating to the AIFMD in 2022, including: a common supervisory action on the valuation of UCITS and AIFs; and a discretionary peer review on depositary obligations under the AIFMD.